 Virtual try-ons, powered by augmented reality, have become popular among ecommerce companies hoping to better showcase their products.
+Early adopters include Mister Spex who have been using this technology for years with virtual try-ons of glasses.
+Newer examples are Farfetch with Chopard watches, Fossil, and IWC (also presenting watches).

 The technology that makes virtual try-ons possible and attractive is now available more widely and seems to be the answer to surging demand and some specific problems of the ecommerce market.